How do I get into the Honors Residential Academic Program (Honors RAP)?

 - Each Flock is led by a team of our experienced student leaders and is provided with a budget to spend as the Flock desires.

-- Typically, Flocks meet every Wednesday night for fun, food, and maybe for a trip to some nearby event.
-Try not to schedule classes or activities on Wednesday nights so you can participate in these activities.
+- Typically, Flocks meet once a week for a night for fun, food, and maybe for a trip to some nearby event.

 - You will make some great friends through your Flock, and we hope that you will also take ownership in your Flock and, thus, in the Honors RAP community.